top of page

 Joe teaching Pur Belt Tech_edited.jpg

-Throughout the 1980s and 1990s, he played a significant role in spreading American Kenpo across the East Coast.
-During this period, Ed Parker routinely referred East Coast black belt students to study under Joe Palanzo, recognizing him as a trusted representative of the system.
+From the 1970s onward, he played a significant role in spreading American Kenpo across the East Coast.
+During this period, Ed Parker referred East Coast black belt students to study under Joe Palanzo, recognizing him as a trusted representative of the system.

-Joe Palanzo’s advancement in American Kenpo reflected both proximity to the source of the system and an uncommon level of responsibility for his own development and leadership.
+Joe Palanzo’s growth in American Kenpo came from being close to the source of the system and taking real responsibility for his own development and leadership.

 Living on the East Coast in the 1970s, Joe traveled frequently to California to train directly with Ed Parker.
 As his school in Pikesville grew and teaching responsibilities expanded, regular cross-country travel became increasingly difficult.